gastonlucca/Gaston-Portfolio/README.md

 > Note: WIP

 # [Project 5: Deploying BI solution & Advanced analytics with IDS - AWS + Tableau](https://github.com/gastonlucca/Gaston-Portfolio)
-* BI REPORTING ESTRUCTURE: Create a system of BI & Advance analitic reporting which allow to cover Business use case (bussines analitics demands)
+* BI REPORTING ESTRUCTURE: Create a system of BI & advanced analytical reporting that allows covering Business use cases (business analytics demands)

-1. Definition of Use case (Agile / kanva methodology)
+1. Definition of Use case (Agile / Kanban methodology)
 2. Business/Data Analysis + prioritization: How to solve the use case and how we prioritize the backlog
 3. Data Architecture: What is the data architecture I need to resolve this problem
-4. Definitions of KPIs, business rules, data quality rules, Critical data elements
+4. Definitions of KPIs, business rules, data quality rules, and Critical data elements
-5. Deploy data governance: to guarantee that the technical solution is in compliance with the company data strategy (Dat quality, tools, data security)
+5. Deploy data governance: to guarantee that the technical solution is in compliance with the company data strategy (Data quality, tools, data security)
 6. Development part: Coding (Scrum master methodology) + UAT + delivering the model
 7. Definition of the dashboard, regular reporting, and ad-hoc reporting

-* DATABASE STRUCTURE: Design and create a solid database that contains structural data, easy to retrieve which allows answer simple queries + live data connection
+* DATABASE STRUCTURE: Design and create a solid database that contains structural data, easy to retrieve, which allows answering simple queries + live data connection

 1. Data gathering process and normalization
 2. ETL process + data ingestion
 3. Database structure: variables – dimensions, define transactional tables, schemas (star)- data types
-4. Database Wharehouse – site – back up - testing
+4. Database Warehouse – site – back up - testing

 * Process automation  by DDBB deployment: Data flow